Maliyadeva College: Religious background

 Maliyadeva College is unique in having a Buddhist temple in the school itself.
 The discipline and ethics of the students are largely directed by the college temple.

-The school Buddhist Association was established in 1961.
-Before that, an association called Buddhist Kathakodhaya Association was commenced with the leadership of Ven.
-Ibbagala Rajamaha Viharadhipathi Nakaththe Anandha Thera and U. B. Wanninayake.
+The School Buddhist Association was established in 1961.
+Before that, an association called the Buddhist Kathakodhaya Association was commenced with the leadership of Ibbagala Rajamaha Viharadhipathi Nakaththe Anandha Thera and U. B. Wanninayake.
 After that, the school became the headquarters of Buddhists in this area.
-Therefore, Regional Buddhist Association was commenced with the leadership of Maliyadeva College Buddhist Association.
+Therefore, the Regional Buddhist Association was commenced with the leadership of the Maliyadeva College Buddhist Association.
 The first shrine was built in 1939.

-Today, Buddhist Association is the base of ethics and religious activities in school.
+Today, the Buddhist Association is the base of ethics and religious activities in school.
 All students are members of the association.
-It organizes religious activities throughout the year, such as annual Katina Pinkama(කඨින චීවර පූජාව), annual Parithrana Dharmadeshanawa, annual Sangagatha Dakshinawa, Pirith Pinkam and Buddhist Pageants.
+It organizes religious activities throughout the year, such as the annual Katina Pinkama, annual Parithrana Dharmadeshanawa, annual Sangagatha Dakshinawa, Pirith Pinkam and Buddhist Pageants.

 Facilities

-Facilities include playgrounds, auditorium, swimming pool, basketball court, Indoor stadium, children's parks, computer labs, medical and dental centers, two-storied shrine for Buddhist monks, gymnasium, library, botanical, zoological, physical and chemical labs, hostel, canteens, co-operative shops, milk bar and transport services.
+Facilities include playgrounds, an auditorium, a swimming pool, a basketball court, an Indoor stadium, children's parks, computer labs, medical and dental centres, a two-storied shrine for Buddhist monks, a gymnasium, a library, a botanical, zoological, physical and chemical labs, hostel, canteens, co-operative shops, milk bar and transport services.

 Crest

 The college crest is one of the identities of Maliyadeva College.
 It is designed with meaningful symbols.
-Every student wears a uniform with the badge stitched on their pocket, while the prefects wear an additional metal badge resembling the school crest on the center of their chest.
+Every student wears a uniform with the badge stitched on their pocket, while the prefects wear an additional metal badge resembling the school crest on the centre of their chest.